OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

     :::image type="content" source="../images/teams-toolkit-create-outlook-task-pane-capability.png" alt-text="The two options in the App Features Using an Outlook Add-in drop down.
 The second option is called 'Import an Existing Outlook add-in'.":::

 1. In the **Existing add-in project folder** drop down, browse to the root folder of the add-in project.
-1. In the **Select import project manifest file** drop down, browse to the add-in only manifest file, typically called manifest.xml.
+1. In the **Select import project manifest file** drop down, browse to the add-in only manifest file, typically named **manifest.xml**.
 1. In the **Workspace folder** dialog, select the folder where you want to put the converted project.
 1. In the **Application name** dialog, give a name to the project (with no spaces).
 Teams Toolkit creates the project with your source files and scaffolding.
 It then opens the project *in a second Visual Studio Code window*.
 Close the original Visual Studio Code window.